knakamura13/mlrose-torch/README.md

 Furthermore, Python 3 type hints have been added to all function and method definitions, tests have been made more reliable with the use of random seeds, and code has been cleaned up/refactored wherever possible to improve readability.

+**Disclaimer!**

+I forked the original mlrose package because it was slow and buggy, but I forgot mlrose-hiive exists.
+_You should probably use mlrose-hiive in favor of this package_, mainly because it adds the Runner classes and some extra code examples.

 ## Project Background
 mlrose is a Python package for applying some of the most common randomized optimization and search algorithms to a range of different optimization problems, over both discrete- and continuous-valued parameter spaces.